MicrosoftDocs/CommunityToolkit/docs/maui/markup/extensions/automation-properties.md

 ## AutomationIsInAccessibleTree

-The `AutomationIsInAccessibleTree` method Sets a value determining if the `BindableObject` is visible to screen readers.
+The `AutomationIsInAccessibleTree` method sets a value determining if the `BindableObject` is visible to screen readers.

 The following example demonstrates how to exclude a new `VerticalStackLayout` from the accessibility tree: